FRCTeam7170/spooky-console/doc/ntstreamprotocol.rst

 recommendation will help reduce the overhead delays inherent to networking and a potentially delayed response from the receiver.

-The sender will likely be required to employ a cache system to save any data generated while waiting for a responce from the receiver.
+The sender will likely be required to employ a cache system to save any data generated while waiting for a response from the receiver.
 If the minimum send size recommendation is followed, such a cache system would also prove helpful in that data can be added to the cache until a minimum cache size is reached, at which point the entry can be set and the cache can be cleared.